playmonkey/simplequotebot/README.md

 Demo Twitter Bot
 ----------------

-take a look at @randomquotebot1
+Take a look at @randomquotebot1